baseline-dev/docs/src/content/getting-involved/index.md

 ## Baseline Docs

 Docs make or break a product.
-They can be a delightful experience or can be really painful.
+They can be a delightful experience or can be painful.
 We would love the Baseline Docs to be delightful.
 So if you find any issues or have feedback, please open an issue in the [issue tracker](https://github.com/baseline-dev/docs/issues).

 ## Spread the love
-It is surprising again and again how often we don't really have a good picture of who in our teams has access to what.
+It is surprising again and again how often we don't have a good picture of who in our teams has access to what.
 If you ever run into a company, person or team, or anyone really who you think could benefit from Baseline, please let them know 🙏.